Music over for HMV as retailer calls in administrators

 The firm had a hand in the Beatles' big break 40 years later, recommending the group's demo record to publishers.
 It underlined its status as an industry figure by opening the world's biggest music entertainment store in London in 1984.

-The 1990's signalled major expansion as HMV opened abroad and branched into books and then live music venues and festivals.
+The 1990's signaled major expansion as HMV opened abroad and branched into books and then live music venues and festivals.

 In 2006, it even rejected a private equity takeover bid valued at 847 million pounds, before the rise of online and digital music - and its failure to adapt quickly enough - spelled the beginning of its struggles.